tonidalmases/e-shop/README.md

 - Use of the official Angular library for Firebase [@angular/fire](https://www.npmjs.com/package/@angular/fire).
 - Latest implementation of [Cloud Firestore](https://firebase.google.com/docs/firestore) that allows more scalability, instead of the traditional [Firebase Realtime Database](https://firebase.google.com/docs/database).
 - Implementation of Redux by using [@ngrx/store](https://ngrx.io/guide/store) in order to centralize the shopping cart.
-- Non-modularization of the application.
-I consider not necessary to modularize a small application.
-Moreover, Mosh proposes a modularization which services have strong dependency with other modules.
-However, I consider a module as independent and self-contained unit that can be easily copy-pasted to other projects.
 - Internationalization (i18n) to Catalan by using [@angular/localize](https://angular.io/guide/i18n)

 ## Development server